-Etta's Cornbread Pudding (Tom Douglas)
+Etta's Cornbread Pudding (Tom Douglas) by Barbara

-UPDATED 2023
+UPDATED 2024

 Yum, yum, double yum.
-Think of a savory quiche with a cornbread base, caramelized onions and Jack cheese.
+Think of a savory quiche with a cornbread base, caramelized onions and Monterey Jack cheese.
 This has become one of our favorite Thanksgiving and Christmas side dishes.

 Whisk together the heavy cream and eggs with the salt and pepper in a mixing bowl and pour over the cornbread cubes.
 Let sit for 10 minutes so the cornbread absorbs some of the custard.
+Don't skip this step.
+Even if you are in a hurry.
+This step makes it a pudding.

 Bake until set and golden, about 40 minutes.
 Serve hot.